OAXFoundation/OpenANXToken/README.md

 * Locked Tokens
   * Accounts holding 1 or 2 year locked tokens will also be able to participant in the public crowdsale

+* Burn function
+  * [ ] Work out who can burn the tokens - owner only, or anyone

 <br />

 <hr />